-As a second example related to trends, let us examine a statement such as: "By analysing the time series x{τ} (where τ denotes discrete time), we concluded that it is nonstationary and we identified an increasing trend with slope b."
-This is an incorrect statement and can be corrected in the following manner: "We analysed the time series x{τ} based on the hypothesis that the stochastic process $\underline{x}{\tau} - b\tau$ is stationary and ergodic, which enabled the estimation of the slope b."
+As a second example related to trends, let us examine a statement such as: "By analysing the time series x{τ} (where τ denotes discrete time), we concluded that it is nonstationary, and we identified an increasing trend with slope b."
+This is an incorrect statement and can be corrected in the following manner: "We analysed the time series x{τ} based on the modelling assumption that the stochastic process $\underline{x}{\tau} - b\tau$ is stationary and ergodic, which enabled the estimation of the slope b."
 The latter statement respects the fact that we always need stationarity and ergodicity to make inference from data.
+It also avoids using the vague term "trend", which, despite being trendy, has no scientific definition.
+Finally, it reveals the fact that the entire setting is just a modelling assumption-not anything objective, related to physical reality.

-3.5 Second order characteristics of stochastic processes
+3.5 Second-order characteristics of stochastic processes